 This project is for the exterior envelope work at Metro Square which includes tuck-pointing, interior/exterior wall repairs, sheet metal fascia repair/replacement, and gasket replacement for all exterior glass panels.
-Funding for this project is proposed to be finance with \$3,559,552 of County Bonds in 2022.
+Funding for this project is approved to be financed with \$3,559,552 of County Bonds in 2022.